Royalties Calculator.

 Every music distributor sends your music to different streaming platforms, including YouTube.

-With that being said, YouTube's payout per view is between $0.001 and $0.002 per stream.
-That isn't great; it's even lower than Spotify.
+With that being said, YouTube pays around $0.001 to $0.002 per view, which honestly isn’t great, it’s even worse than Spotify.

 Pandora

-Pandora is one of the oldest music streaming services, and unlike the other on-demand streaming services, it works similar to an on-demand internet radio station.
+Pandora is one of the oldest music streaming services, and unlike the other on-demand streaming services, it is an example of non interactive platforms.
+It works similar to an on-demand internet radio station.

-It plays songs based on certain traits that match the music you like or the genres you've chosen.
-The goal is to introduce you to new tunes that sound similar to what you already enjoy.
+It plays songs based on vibes and traits that match what you’re already into or the genres you picked.
+The whole point is to put you onto new tracks that sound like stuff you already like.

-With 66 million users, Pandora is growing, but the payout is pretty low—around $0.0013.
-The reason?
-Since it's non-interactive, listeners can skip songs, but they can't pick exactly what they want to hear.
+Pandora’s sitting at around 66 million users, so it’s growing, but the payout is kinda rough, about $0.0013 per stream.
+That’s because it’s non-interactive.
+People can skip songs, but they can’t just choose exactly what they wanna hear.

 Tidal